 It comes with a balanced diaphragm first stage.
 The first stage is environmentally sealed to keep water and dirt out and significantly improve resistance to freezing.
-You find five low pressure and two high-pressure connectors on the first stage.
+You find five low-pressure and two high-pressure connectors in the first stage.

 Everything in the second stage is built to withstand the environments.
 It comes with a heat exchanger around the valve mechanics to prevent any freeze-up.
 The exhaust can be exchanged so you can guide the bubbles to the side and away from the face.

 Mares designed the Abyss 22 Navy II specifically for cold water use.
 It was designed to pass the US Navy tests for frigid water diving and it did pass.